gichigami/airbridge-website/README.md

-# AirBridge Marketing Website
+# AirBridgeQB Marketing Website

-A professional single-page marketing website for AirBridge - an automated synchronization solution between QuickBooks Online and Salesforce.
+A professional single-page marketing website for AirBridgeQB - an automated synchronization solution between QuickBooks Online and Salesforce.
 Perfect for any Salesforce environment requiring AR/AP synchronization, including AvSight and custom implementations.

 ## Overview